Basic Usage

 }>()

-Product suppliers are where the real power of typectx shines.
-Products are factory functions that can depend on other suppliers (both request and other product suppliers) to create services, components, or any complex functionality.
+App services are where the real power of typectx shines.
+App services define factory functions that can depend on other services (both request and other app services) to create values, products, components, or any complex functionality.

 factory: ({ config, database }) => {